 - “Our family has had enough.”

 Assess your whole family’s emotional capacity.
 When so much of your time and attention is focused on your child, your marriage, other children and professional career can suffer.
 Even the strongest parent needs a respite.
 Asking for help when you need it is a sign of how much you care about your child.
 If you feel your mental and emotional energy is depleted, it may be time for additional help.
-A residential treatment agency can offer you a chance to regroup while staying fully involved in your child’s treatment journey.
+A residential treatment center can offer you a chance to regroup while staying fully involved in your child’s treatment journey.

 - “We’ve tried strategy after strategy — and nothing has worked.”